Online Convex Optimization with Memory and Limited Predictions: Abstract

 \section{Abstract}

-We study the problem of online convex optimization with memory and predictions over a horizon $T$.
-At each time step, a decision maker is given some limited predictions of the cost functions from a finite window of future time steps, i.e., values of the cost function at certain decision points in the future.
-The decision maker then chooses an action and incurs a cost given by a convex function that depends on the actions chosen in the past.
-We propose an algorithm to solve this problem and show that the dynamic regret of the algorithm decays exponentially with the prediction window length.
-Our algorithm contains two general subroutines that work for wider classes of problems.
-The first subroutine can solve general online convex optimization with memory and bandit feedback with $\sqrt{T}$-dynamic regret with respect to $T$.
-The second subroutine is a zeroth-order method that can be used to solve general convex optimization problems with a linear convergence rate that matches the best achievable rate of first-order methods for convex optimization.
-The key to our algorithm design and analysis is the use of truncated Gaussian smoothing when querying the decision points for obtaining the predictions.
-We complement our theoretical results using numerical experiments.
+This paper addresses an online convex optimization problem where the cost function at each step depends on a history of past decisions (i.e., memory), and the decision maker has access to limited predictions of future cost values within a finite window.
+The goal is to design an algorithm that minimizes the dynamic regret against the optimal sequence of decisions in hindsight.
+To this end, we propose a novel predictive algorithm and establish strong theoretical guarantees for its performance.
+We show that the algorithm's dynamic regret decays exponentially with the length of the prediction window.
+Our algorithm comprises two general subroutines of independent interest.
+The first subroutine solves online convex optimization with memory and bandit feedback, achieving a $\sqrt{TV_T}$-dynamic regret, where $V_T$ measures the variation of the optimal decision sequence.
+The second is a zeroth-order method that attains a linear convergence rate for general convex optimization, matching the best achievable rate of first-order methods.
+The key to our algorithm is a novel truncated Gaussian smoothing technique when querying the decision points to obtain the predictions.
+We validate our theoretical results with numerical experiments.